roman-bachmann/prayingmantissa/project/README.md

 The US Patent & Trademark Office, short USPTO, offers a full-fledged directed graph of US patent citations since 1975.
 Many at the time obscure patents paved the way for groundbreaking new technologies in the future, as for example Google's Page Rank (#6285999) or Apple's touch screen devices (#7479949).
-In our project we endevor to visualize this massive graph with more than 89 Million edges in an appealing and concise way in order to render the narration of more intricate stories possible and offer potential users a slick and interactive interface for navigating the patents graph.
+In our project we endeavor to visualize this massive graph with more than 89 Million edges in an appealing and concise way in order to render the narration of more intricate stories possible and offer potential users a slick and interactive interface for navigating the patents graph.
 Inspirations on how to beautifully draw a graph network are taken from [Kirell Benzi](http://www.kirellbenzi.com).
 Those stories may range from analysing node connectivities to extract influences of particular inventors to finding the shortest walks between patents.
-Through this we hope to gain deeper insight into the metastructure of inventions throughout digital revolution and how they shape the future as we know it today.
+Through this we hope to gain deeper insight into the metastructure of inventions throughout the digital revolution and how they shape the future as we know it today.

 ### Research questions